-The growing use of “big data” and analytics is creating opportunities for strategic business change and innovation and also strong demand for skills and experience applying machine learning and related techniques to business problems.
+The growing use of big data and analytics is creating opportunities for strategic business change and innovation and also strong demand for the skills and experience necessary to thrive in the digital economy.